PathoScope/PathoScope/README.md

 1.2 Change directory to where you downloaded the code

+1.3 Simply run `python setup.py install` if you want to install globally or simply run `python setup.py install --user` if you want to install for the local user.

+1.4 Simply run `pathoscope -h` after installation as above or
-1.3 Simply run `python pathoscope/pathoscope.py -h` for top level usage information.
+`python pathoscope/pathoscope2.py -h` for top level usage information.

-- Run `python pathoscope/pathoscope.py LIB -h` for detailed usage information to run patholib.
+- Run `pathoscope LIB -h` for detailed usage information to run patholib.
-- Run `python pathoscope/pathoscope.py MAP -h` for detailed usage information to run pathomap.
+- Run `pathoscope MAP -h` for detailed usage information to run pathomap.
-- Run `python pathoscope/pathoscope.py ID -h` for detailed usage information to run pathoid.
+- Run `pathoscope ID -h` for detailed usage information to run pathoid.
-- Run `python pathoscope/pathoscope.py REP -h` for detailed usage information to run pathoreport.
+- Run `pathoscope REP -h` for detailed usage information to run pathoreport.
+If you have installed the PathoQC submodule:
+- Run `pathoscope QC -h` for detailed usage information to run pathoqc.

-1.4 There are also some unit tests for testing the validity of the functions.
+1.5 There are also some unit tests for testing the validity of the functions.

 - Change directory to `pathoscope/pathomap/bowtie2wrapper/unittest` and simply run `python testBowtie2Wrap.py`.
 - Change directory to `pathoscope/pathoid/unittest` and simply run `python testPathoID.py`.

+1.6 Optional: Download PathoQC (pathoqc_vXXX.tar.gz) from <http://sourceforge.net/projects/pathoscope/>
+    Install "pathoqc" sub-directory under "pathoscope" directory.

 ####  2. Output TSV file format